 Applications and benefits

-Typical applications include films for courier bags and inflatable cushion bags (air tube bags and air pillow pouches).
+Typical applications include films for courier bags and inflatable cushion bags (air tube bags and air pillow pouches) and bag-in-box.

 Across the supply chain, performance PE polymer-based solutions deliver performance and value.
 Formulations can be tailored to derive maximum benefit.